clo4/lethargy/README.md

 ## Installation

+Lethargy is on PyPI.
 Use your package manager of choice to install `lethargy`.

 ```sh
 pip install lethargy